-Income Assistance: Building is closed to visitors.
-For services call 604-988-8807 or 604-985-7711 and the receptionist will set up a phone appointment with an IA Officer.
-All services will be done via telephone.
-Please submit any paperwork through the mail slot at the Eslha7an Learning Centre front door.
+Building is closed.
+For services call 604-988-8807 or 604-985-7711 and the Receptionist will set up an phone appointment with an IA Officer.
+All services will be done via phone call.
+Please submit any paper work through the mail slot at the Eslha7an Learning Centre front door.

-Eslha7an Learning Centre: Building is closed to visitors.
-Please call 604-985-7711 for a phone appointment.
+Building is closed.
+For services call 604-985-7711 for phone appointment.
 The school will re-open based on SD 44 updates.
-Please submit any paperwork through the mail slot at the Eslha7an Learning Centre front door.
+Please submit any paper work through the mail slot at the Eslha7an Learning Centre front door.

 As of Friday, March 20, the Elders Centre in North Vancouver is closed to prevent the spread of the virus.